apache/airflow/docs/apache-airflow/core-concepts/dag-run.rst

     Be careful if some of your tasks have defined some specific :ref:`trigger rule <concepts:trigger-rules>`.
     These can lead to some unexpected behavior, e.g. if you have a leaf task with trigger rule `"all_done"`, it will be executed regardless of the states of the rest of the tasks and if it will succeed, then the whole DAG Run will also be marked as ``success``, even if something failed in the middle.

+*Added in Airflow 2.7*

+DAGs that have a currently running DAG run can be shown on the UI dashboard in the "Running" tab.
+Similarly, DAGs whose latest DAG run is marked as failed can be found on the "Failed" tab.

 Cron Presets
 ''''''''''''